leafarlins/linux-utils/README.md

 ### flacconvert

 This script will convert all .flac files from the current directory to mp3 files.
 Just run `flacconvert`.
+You can set a audio birate with -b:

+`flacconvert -b 320`

 ### funcoeszz